Citation, DOI, disclosures and article data

 Coronary stenosis is more common in the left coronary artery while intracoronary thrombus is more frequently observed in the right coronary artery 11.

-Useful in assessing myocardial perfusion, wall thinning and aneurysms.
+MRI is also useful in assessing myocardial perfusion, wall thinning, and aneurysms.

-Transthoracic echocardiography especially useful in the approach to patients who fall short of full clinical criteria (incomplete KD), as the presence of the following is diagnostic 12:
+Transthoracic echocardiography is especially useful in the approach to patients who fall short of full clinical criteria (incomplete Kawasaki disease), as the presence of the following is diagnostic 12: